80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent a series of light tapping, or beating sounds; as of raindrops or footsteps sound

-Example sentence His feet pitter-pattered down the hall.
+Example in a sentence His feet pitter-pattered down the hall.

 49. Poof